fpdavis/MarquesasServer/README.md

 * Added communications pathway between ISystemMenuItemPlugin and ISystemEventsPlugin for starting and stopping the server using MarquesasHttpServerInstance.RunningServer.
 * Updated PluginAppSettings.cs to store newly added App.config settings instead of displaying a warning.

+* Converted Helper classes to static classes
+* Added SecondsBetweenRefresh to Admin and app.config
+* Added buttons to launch URL of main server page
+* Moved SelectedGames up one level, will further refine SelectedGame vs SelectedGames vs Game
+* Added initial default page with links to all current pages